cj-mills/fasthtml-appimage-daisyui/README.md

 # FastHTML AppImage Example

 This example demonstrates how to package a FastHTML application as a portable Linux AppImage using micromamba for Python environment management.
+Uses daisyUI for styling.

 ## Features